-Fees for professional services provided by EisnerAmper LLP, our independent registered public accounting firm, during the fiscal years ended December 31, 2019 and December 31, 2020, in each of the following categories is as set forth in the table below.
+Fees for professional services provided by EisnerAmper LLP, our independent registered public accounting firm, during the fiscal years ended December 31, 2020 and December 31, 2021, in each of the following categories is as set forth in the table below.

-20 19 2020
+2020 2021

-Audit Fees (1) \$ 1 191,640 \$ 171,600
+Audit Fees (1) \$171,600 \$226,430

-Audit-Related Fees (2) \$ - \$ 25,153
+Audit-Related Fees (2) \$ 25,153 \$ -

-Tax Fees (3) \$ - \$
+Tax Fees (3) \$ \$ -

-All Other Fees (4) \$ - \$
+All Other Fees (4) \$ - \$ -

-Total Fees \$ 1 191,640 \$ 196,753
+Total Fees \$196,753 \$226,430

-- (1) Audit Fees include fees for services rendered for the audit of our annual consolidated financial statements, the review of financial statements included in our quarterly reports on Form 10-Q, assistance with and review of documents filed with the SEC and consents and other services normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees would principally include fees incurred for due diligence in connection with potential transactions and accounting consultations.
-There were no audited-related fees incurred with EisnerAmper LLP in 2019.
+(1) Audit Fees include fees for services rendered for the audit of our annual consolidated financial statements, the review of financial statements included in our quarterly reports on Form 10-Q, assistance with and review of documents filed with the SEC and consents and other services normally provided in connection with statutory and regulatory filings or engagements.

+- (2) Audit-Related Fees would principally include fees incurred for due diligence in connection with potential transactions and accounting consultations.
 For 2020, such fees were incurred in connection with the Panoptes acquisition. - (3) Tax Fees would include fees for services rendered for tax compliance, tax advice, and tax planning.
-There were no tax fees incurred with EisnerAmper LLP in 2019 and 2020. - (4) All Other Fees would include fees for all other services rendered to us that do not constitute Audit Fees, Audit-Related Fees, or Tax Fees.
-There were no other fees incurred with EisnerAmper LLP in 2019 and 2020.
+There were no tax fees incurred with EisnerAmper LLP in 2020 and 2021. - (4) All Other Fees would include fees for all other services rendered to us that do not constitute Audit Fees, Audit-Related Fees, or Tax Fees.
+There were no other fees incurred with EisnerAmper LLP in 2020 and 2021.

-All of the services performed in the years ended December 31, 2019 and December 31, 2020 were pre-approved by the audit committee.
+All of the services performed in the years ended December 31, 2020 and 2021 were pre-approved by the audit committee.
 It is the audit committee's policy to pre-approve all audit and permitted non-audit services to be provided to us by the independent registered public accounting firm.
 The audit committee's authority to pre-approve non-audit services may be delegated to one or more members of the audit committee, who shall present all decisions to pre-approve an activity to the full audit committee at its first meeting following such decision.
 In addition, the audit committee has considered whether the provision of the non-audit services above is compatible with maintaining the independent registered public accounting firm's independence.